 Mucoviscidosis = cystic fibrosis

-Mucoviscidosis is a hereditary disease that affects especially the pancreas, lungs and sweat glands.
-Mutations of the gene which codes the transmembrane protein CFTR (Cystic Fibrosis Transmembrane Conductance Regulator protein) cause this chronic disease.
+Mucoviscidosis, also known as cystic fibrosis, is a hereditary disease that affects the pancreas, lungs, and sweat glands.
+Mutations of the gene that codes the CFTR protein are the root cause of mucoviscidosis.

-CFTR is the apical transporter for chloride ions.
-Its missing induces disturbances in the exchange of electrolytes and liquids of the glandular cells.
-The produced secretion is not serous anymore but mucous, which causes the secretion to back up and thus leads to chronic inflammations.
-The parenchyma of the pancreas is replaced by fibrotic fibres and can not fulfill its task anymore.
-That causes symptoms like dyspepsia and failure to thrive.
-The lungs react with chronic bronchitis and the sweat glands excrete a higher amount of salt.
-This is why a simple examination of the sweat can serve as a diagnostic method just as well as a stool sample.
+CFTR is the apical transporter for chloride ions, so its absence induces disturbances in the exchange of electrolytes and liquids of the glandular cells.
+The produced secretion is not serous anymore but mucous, which causes the secretion to back up and result in chronic inflammation.
+The parenchyma of the pancreas is then replaced by fibrotic fibers and the pancreas cannot fulfill its task anymore.
+This causes conditions such as dyspepsia and failure to thrive.
+The lungs react with chronic bronchitis, and the sweat glands excrete higher levels of salt.
+A simple examination of the sweat, or a stool sample, can serve as an effective diagnostic method.

 - Obstruction of the bile ducts or the pancreatic duct by stones or tumorous processes